 - You’re feeling capital-T TIRED

 If you’re not sure where your cortisol levels are right now (you may feel symptoms from both lists) you can have your cortisol levels tested.
-The most accurate test is a spit test done through your friendly neighbourhood Naturopath.
-This spit test will test your cortisol levels throughout the day, so you’ll see exactly what’s going on.
+Message me if you'd like more info.
+This test will test your cortisol levels throughout the day, so you’ll see exactly what’s going on.

 No matter where you find yourself - high or low cortisol levels, the solution is pretty similar.
 And, most importantly, you can get your cortisol levels back to normal.
 WOO!